 Southwest Association of Episcopal Schools

-Establish Trinity Episcopal School as a premier educational institution emphasizing high academic standards, spirituality, and personal development of each student within a caring Christian environment.
+Trinity Episcopal School strives to create and maintain an educational environment emphasizing the high academic standards, spirituality, and personal growth of each student within a Christian environment.

 Trinity Episcopal School empowers students to reach their full potential in a Christian environment.